Let Us Help With Your

 “With the changes to tax regulations in recent years including Stamp Duty Land Tax and the phased introduction of Section 24 revisions, investors are starting to become more open to alternative investment, but security is still the most prominent factor influencing decisions.

 We have been able to partner with a number of developers that take the capital-raising process incredibly seriously and base their business model around it.
-As a result, they offer exceptional security, some with portfolios worth over £100m being used as security, which has led to investors becoming more comfortable with the structure.
+As a result, they offer exceptional security, with UK property portfolios being used as security, which has led to investors becoming more comfortable with the structure.

 If an individual is able to understand the process and risks, then property bonds can be a fantastic opportunity to move closer to property development rather than being a passive landlord.
 This means investors can benefit from the associated rewards that come with the business model“.